-Custom rubber molding services from The Rubber Group use compression molding, injection molding, or transfer molding to meet your application-specific requirements.
-We also specialize in metal-to-rubber bonding.
+Custom rubber molding services from The Rubber Group include rubber injection molding, rubber compression molding, and rubber transfer molding for quality molded rubber parts .
+We also specialize in rubber-to-metal bonded assemblies.
 For small or large parts that require special compounds or commercial-grade elastomers, The Rubber Group provides the custom rubber products that you need.

 Rubber Compression Molding

 Rubber compression molding forms uncured rubber into a desired shape.
 First, the elastomer is pre-heated until pliable and then put into an open mold cavity.
 Closing the mold forces the rubber to fill the cavity, where the elastomer is keep under heat and pressure until cured.

 The advantages of rubber compression molding include:

 Rubber Transfer Molding